-The Ministry of Agriculture and Rural Development of Montenegro is the administrative body in charge of the marine and freshwater fisheries and aquaculture.
+The Ministry of Agriculture and Rural Development of Montenegro (MARD) is the administrative body in charge of the marine and freshwater fisheries and aquaculture.
 The MARD proposes, develops and implements laws and bylaws and carries out supervision and control over the enforcement of regulations governing the sector of fisheries and aquaculture.
 All activities in the fisheries sector are undertaken by five advisors.
 Ministry issues permits for mariculture and freshwater aquaculture.

 Food safety issues on the farms and of the products are monitored and controlled by the Administration for veterinary, phytosanitary and food-safety issues, the Ministry of Health and by various Laboratories (Veterinary, Public Health, Eco-Toxicology).

 All the relevant issues regarding aquaculture in Montenegro are regulated by the following National Laws.

-The Law on Freshwater Fishery lays down conditions for issuing licences to rainbow trout farms.
+The Law on Freshwater Fishery lays down conditions for issuing licences to aquaculture farms.
 The Law also prescribes the monitoring of water on and around the farms and this is carried out by the relevant national authority.

-The National Law on Food Safety lays down: food and feed safety requirements, market regulation, declaration, labelling, presentation and marketing promotion of food and feed, materials, packing and objects that come into contact with food or feed, food and feed additives, fast frozen food, genetically modified food and feed, water requirements, traceability, withdrawal of unsafe food and feed from the market, common food and feed hygienic conditions (primary production conditions, production and market conditions and HACCP procedures in entities dealing with food or feed production and marketing), licensing of the facilities etc. Recently prepared Monitoring plan for bivalve molluscs is adopted in line with Law on food safety and in line with Hygiene package of EU.
+The National Law on Food Safety lays down: food and feed safety requirements, market regulation, declaration, labeling, presentation and marketing promotion of food and feed, materials, packing and objects that come into contact with food or feed, food and feed additives, fast frozen food, genetically modified food and feed, water requirements, traceability, withdrawal of unsafe food and feed from the market, common food and feed hygienic conditions (primary production conditions, production and market conditions and HACCP procedures in entities dealing with food or feed production and marketing), licensing of the facilities etc. Recently prepared Monitoring plan for bivalve molluscs is adopted in line with Law on food safety and in line with Hygiene package of EU.

 The National Law on Animal Welfare Protection deals with issues of farmed animal protection during the capture period (production): building and maintenance of farming facilities, feeding and watering, animal movement, attendance in case of illness or injury, protection during the transportation and keeping conditions.

-Mediterranean mussel farmers and fisheries sector staff of the Ministry of Agriculture and Rural Development have been introduced to Mediterranean mussel farming experiences in some EU countries through EU funded projects of technical support to the fishery sector.
+Mediterranean mussel farmers and fisheries sector staffs of the Ministry of Agriculture and Rural Development have been introduced to Mediterranean mussel farming experiences in some EU Countries through EU funded projects of technical support to the fishery sector.